JasonPollman/ProtoLib/ReadMe.md

 > There's nothing wrong with modifying built-in prototypes, as long as you do it right.

 ------
-**Some of the magic from Javascript comes from the ability to modify built-in types... but it's also taboo.**
+**Some of the magic from Javascript comes from the ability to modify built-in types—but it's also taboo.**
 It can lead to dangerous library collisions.

 That's where *ProtoLib* comes to the rescue.
 It's is a fast, Node.js and browser friendly JavaScript library that "tucks" utility methods inside a single, customizable property added to *Object.prototype*.

 Static utility methods are cumbersome and don't lend themselves to *easy reading*.
-Basically, I grew tired of using static libraries, and re-writing utility methods over various projects... enter ProtoLib.
+Basically, I grew tired of using static libraries and re-writing utility methods over various projects... enter ProtoLib.

 Currently tested and working in Node.js, Chrome, Firefox, Safari, IE 10 & 11.